zerasul/mdbook_en/15SRAM/sram.md

 We have talked about how to use the SRAM; but now we would like to talk about another important aspect when working with Sega Mega Drive.

-In the examples, you can see that we have been doing each action, and then we have waited for the screen to finish repainting; due to the use of the ```SYS_doVBlankProcess()``` function, which manages the screen and hardware repainting until the screen has been completely repainted.
+In the previous chapters examples, you can see that we have been doing each action, and then we have waited for the screen to finish repainting; due to the use of the ```SYS_doVBlankProcess()``` function, which manages the screen and hardware repainting until the screen has been completely repainted.

-We have to take into account that this console is designed to be used in CRT  (Cathodic Ray Tube) televisions, that they are painted by each line and from top to bottom; so in each pass, it is necessary to wait until both the VDP and the television finish painting.
+We have to take into account that this console is designed to be used in CRT  _(Cathodic Ray Tube)_ televisions, that they are painted by each line and from top to bottom; so in each frame, it is necessary to wait until both the VDP and the television finish painting.

 During this painting time, the CPU can be very idle; so it can be interesting to use this time to perform operations and optimize the CPU time; because if it takes too long to perform all operations before waiting for painting, a drop in frames per second can occur (50 for PAL and 60 for NTSC); so it is better to optimize the CPU usage.